MatteoBriscini/IOT-project/IOT_project1/iotDoc.md

 ## **Data analysis**
 To estimate battery life we measured real energy consumption data in different situations.
 On the provided samples we had to compute the k-mean estimator to ignore measurement noise.
-> **note:** we have notice differents consumption data in identical device state in different situations (probabily caused by experimentl erros), we are going allways to use the worst data available.
+> **note:** we have noticed differents consumption data in identical device state in different situations (probabily caused by experimentl erros), we are going always to use the worst data available.

 Following you can find a summary of the data analysis in terms of graphycal rappresentation and tables, but the full analysis provided [here](dataAnalysis.ipynb).